 There is a question that most potential homebuyers will ask themselves at some point in the process.
 “Should I buy that charming old home on the corner or build one of my own?”

 • The average hot water heater lasts 10-13 years.
 When was the last time it was replaced in the home you are considering purchasing?
-Replacing a hot water heater costs over $600.
+Replacing a hot water heater can cost over $600.

 • An HVAC system has an average life span of 15-20 yrs.
-Replacing an entire HVAC system costs over $5,000.
+Replacing an entire HVAC system can cost over $5,000.

 • An average 3- tab shingle roof lasts approximately 15-18 yrs.
-Instead of replacing the roof on a house that you just bought, why not go to Disney World?
+Instead of replacing the roof on a house that you just bought, why not take the family on vacation?

 These are just a few examples of things that will inevitably need repair in a resale home.

-Another huge advantage of a new construction is energy efficiency.
+Another huge advantage to new construction is energy efficiency.
 There are several ways that new codes, new materials and consumer demand have changed the energy factor for the better.

 Windows are a great example of the change in efficiency; modern windows can save you up to 50% in heating and cooling costs.
-New roofing materials that are used also reduce energy cost.
-On average, you will save about $67 a month with a new homes energy efficiency.
-That’s enough savings to buy that big LED TV you‘ve been dying to have, and the energy you save with those new windows, the new roof and other new construction efficiencies will run that TV for about 10 yrs !
+New roofing materials also reduce energy cost.
+On average, you will save about $67 a month.
+That’s enough savings to buy that new TV you’ve had your eye on, and the energy you save with those new windows, the new roof and other new construction products will run that TV for about 10 yrs!